waldur/waldur-docs/docs/admin-guide/checklist-for-production.md

 ## Backups

+- [ ] Make sure that configuration of Waldur is backed up and versioned.
-- [ ] Assure that backups are performed, i.e. backups are created when manually triggering.
+- [ ] Assure that DB backups are performed, i.e. backups are created when manually triggering.
-- [ ] Assure that backups files are on a persistent storage, preferably outside the storage used for Waldur's database.
+- [ ] Assure that DB backups files are on a persistent storage, preferably outside the storage used for Waldur's database.

 ## Air-gapped deployments